 DevOps engineers are a mix of software development and IT engineers who perform a series of tests on application software and systems.
-From design to deployment, DevOps engineers speed up the product lifecycle and ensure continuous modification through the use of up-to-date software methodology.
+From design to deployment, DevOps engineers do many things, including speeding up the product lifecycle and ensuring continuous modification through the use of up-to-date software and methodologies.

 DevOps Job Outlook

-The Bureau of Labor Statistics (BLS) does not report on DevOps specifically, but it does state that software developer jobs will grow by 22 percent between 2020 and 2030.
-There will be around 409,500 new jobs within that decade, which is much higher than average.
+The Bureau of Labor Statistics (BLS) does not report on the DevOps engineer job outlook specifically, but it does state that software developer jobs will grow by 25 percent between 2021 and 2031.
+Around 411,400 new jobs are expected to become available during this time period, which is much higher than average.
 If you want to enter a growing field with high salaries, you should get into DevOps.

 What Education Do I Need to Become a DevOps Engineer?

-To become a DevOps engineer, you need either a Bachelor’s Degree in Computer Engineering or a certificate from a coding bootcamp.
+Typical DevOps education requirements include either a Bachelor’s Degree in Computer Engineering or a certificate from a coding bootcamp.
 A master’s degree is also an asset in this field.
-Every DevOps engineer must have in-depth knowledge of software development, networking, and IT infrastructure operations.
+DevOps prerequisites also include having in-depth knowledge of software development, networking, and IT infrastructure operations.

 Can I Get a DevOps Job Without a Degree?